fatiharapoglu/twitter/README.md

 -   [ ] block/unblock feature (optional, maybe in roadmap?)
 -   [ ] add hidden/locked profile, deal with temp keyword in search (optional, maybe in roadmap?)
 -   [ ] find out how to infinite load for every page / extract usememo to the different component? because can't conditionaly render
+-   [ ] find a better way of optimistic messages other than faking it, refactor whole messaging system
 -   [ ] delete all users and tweets before deploying, make it more presentable and maybe use faker.js
 -   [ ] if after deploy still slow, get info from user query, clean up tweet responses
 -   [ ] choose database and vercel serverless locations close